Lawyer: Organizations

 Lawyers in private practice generally work in specialized businesses known as law firms, with the exception of English barristers.
 The vast majority of law firms worldwide are small businesses that range in size from 1 to 10 lawyers.
-The United States, with its large number of firms with more than 50 lawyers, is an exception.
-The United Kingdom and Australia are also exceptions, as the UK, Australia and the U.S. are now home to several firms with more than 1,000 lawyers after a wave of mergers in the late 1990s.
+The United States, United Kingdom and Australia are exceptions, home to several firms with more than 1,000 lawyers after a wave of mergers in the late 1990s.

-Notably, barristers in England, Wales, Northern Ireland and some states in Australia do not work in "law firms".
-Those who offer their services to members of the general public—as opposed to those working "in-house" — are required to be self-employed.
+Notably, barristers in England, Wales, Ireland, Northern Ireland and some states in Australia do not work in law firms.
+Those who offer their services to members of the general public—as opposed to those working in-house — are generally self-employed.
 Most work in groupings known as "sets" or "chambers", where some administrative and marketing costs are shared.
 An important effect of this different organizational structure is that there is no conflict of interest where barristers in the same chambers work for opposing sides in a case, and in some specialized chambers this is commonplace.
-Where lawyer will decide to work is largely down to the remuneration that they will receive.
-Trainee lawyer salaries vary widely throughout the UK, with their location having a big impact on their pay.

-Some large businesses employ their own legal staff in a legal department, e.g. the BBC's Legal Team in the UK, and Molson Coors in Canada.
+Some large businesses employ their own legal staff in a legal department.
 Other organizations buy in legal services from outside companies.